MFMummtaz/Drone-based-SLAM-in-Isaacsim-Software/README.md

 ---
 ## 🏁 Final Step
-Fly the drone around the environment to capture the whole features there to make a good resolution 3D map.
+By configurating the QGrounControll app by using joystick as the external controller, we can fly the drone around the environment to capture the whole features there to make a good resolution 3D map.